getpingback/ping-email/readme.md

   fqdn: "mail.example.org", // Fully Qualified Domain Name of your SMTP server
   sender: "name@example.org", // Email address to use as the sender in SMTP checks,
-  timeout: 10000, // Time in milliseconds to wait for a response from the SMTP server });
+  timeout: 10000, // Time in milliseconds to wait for a response from the SMTP server
+  attempts: 3, // Number of attempts to verify the email address });
 ```